Student Health Records and Documentation

 There will be a Parental Consent for Health Services in Info Snap for students that have been registered or re-registered online.
 For manual registration, a paper copy is available.
 The school staff does not have parental/guardian permission to offer first aid or any other comfort measures without a parent/guardian electronic signature.
 This form also serves as permission for mandated health screenings for students in specific grades.
 If a health condition is identified, add it to the high risk/health concerns list and notify the school nurse.
 The school nurse will evaluate the need for an Individual Health Plan (IHP)

-The electronic or hard copy health record is a confidential and legal document.
+The electronic health record is a confidential and legal document.
 It provides a form of communication for documenting activities/conditions relevant to the child's health.
 It is important to remember to write down or record what you observe and what you do.
 This documentation is admissible in a court of law, meaning anything you write or enter into the electronic record is considered to be true.
 If you do not record something that you did, it is assumed that it was not done.
 There are some general guidelines for documentation that everyone must follow:

 - Confidential or sensitive information (i.e., student discussing suicidal thoughts, pregnancy, etc.) is not to be recorded on the SIS Health program.
 This information should be kept in a confidential locked file.
 This file will serve as a record indicating that the situation has been addressed as well as protect sensitive information.
 If in doubt, contact your principal and school RN for guidance on what information should be documented in the confidential file.
 Also, consult your principal for file storage procedures in your school.